srdone/life-history-of-ellen-precinda-moffatt-done/1-childhood/5-auntie-im-dead.md

 I'm dead."
 We all ran after him screaming, "Auntie, I'm dead.
 Auntie, I'm dead."

-From her chair under a tree, where she was weaving baskets.
-Mother looked out on the livliest bunch of 'dead' children she had ever seen.
+From her chair under a tree, where she was weaving baskets, Mother looked out on the livliest bunch of 'dead' children she had ever seen.

 The situation was serious.
 Father and Aunt Maria had gone to the Williams Ranch, five miles away, where he was to do some carpenter work.
-They expected to bs gone for a week or ten days.
+They expected to be gone for a week or ten days.
 Our nearest neighbors, the Kartchners, were also away from home.
 Mother was alone with her own and Aunt Maria's children.

 She picked up a piece of string she had been using in her basket weaving and made a tourniquet around Ben's wrist to keep the poison from going up his arm.
 She gave him a swallow of liquor from her meager medical supplies to keep the poison from going to his stomach.
-Next She split his finger through the fang marks and sucked out all the poison she could.
+Next she split his finger through the fang marks and sucked out all the poison she could.
 His hand began to swell very badly.

 She had none of the medications needed to treat snake bites, so she used what she had.
 She carried in a pan of thick, wet mud from the creek and put the bitten hand into it.
-The mud steamed up liKe a Kettle of boiling water.
+The mud steamed up like a kettle of boiling water.
 All through the night she kept her anxious vigil, changing the mud as it became hot with the poison it drew from the snakebite.
-By morning the swelling was almost gone and Ben was nis own mischievous self within a few days.
+By morning the swelling was almost gone and Ben was his own mischievous self within a few days.

 Mother took the children up the creek to gather willows for basket